SOLANA-DEVNET

 Claim-Ready Holders

-Can claim funded assets only when staked shares and claim conditions are satisfied.
+Can claim funded assets only when staked units and claim conditions are satisfied.

 Important distinction

-Revenue entering the pool makes assets available to the system, but it does not bypass claim-readiness logic.
-Deposit acceptance is universal, while claim participation still depends on staked shares, current period state, asset visibility, and funded-asset claim conditions.
+Funding entering the pool makes assets available to the system, but it does not bypass claim-readiness logic.
+Deposit acceptance is universal, while claim participation still depends on staked units, current period state, asset visibility, and funded-asset claim conditions.

 One funding target for WSOL and other SPL tokens

 This address is loaded directly from current on-chain protocol state for the selected cluster.
-It is the canonical revenue-pool PDA and acts as the universal intake address for external funding.
+It is the canonical distribution-pool PDA and acts as the universal intake address for external funding.

 Cluster: DevnetLast updated: --Address: Missing